fhammoud/LaneFinder/README.md

 A possible improvement would be to calculate the vertices and limits of my lines in a more robust manner that is independent of resolution.

 Another potential improvement could be to find a way to make the solid lines look less jittery in the video.

+---

+#### To Run
+* Clone project
+* If you have conda you can load my environment by running `conda env create -f environment.yml`
+* I use the same environment for all my Udacity Self-Driving Car course python projects
+* Run `python main.py`
+* Check the test_images_output and test_videos_output directories